 Stay active and get some exercise.
 If you are able, engage in an exercise program that will keep you moving.
 Walking (even inside) is good, especially if you walk with a friend.
 Years ago, a friend and I walked early every morning.
 I truly believe the workout was more for our lungs and hearts than our legs since we talked non-stop during the entire walks!
 Yoga, water aerobics and swimming are also wonderful ways to stay fit.
 If walking is difficult or impossible for you, check out chair-based exercise programs.
 Some of those will really give you a workout!

 Get plenty of rest.
 As always, our bodies need to recover from what we have put them through during the day, so make sure that you are getting adequate restful sleep.

 Socialize with friends and family.
-There are many people who become depressed when they cannot spend as much time out in the sunshine with their friends and family, so move your activities inside!
-Get together with friends and have some fun playing cards, games (Scrabble, Monopoly, Clue, and Pictionary are always great favorites.
+There are many people who become depressed when they cannot spend as much time out in the sunshine with their friends and family as they can in warmer seasons, so move your activities inside!
+Get together with friends and have some fun playing ping pong, pool, cards, games (Scrabble, Monopoly, Clue, and Pictionary are always great favorites.
 Even a heated game of Battleship can be fun!), Chess and Checkers, and puzzles that you work on together.
-See if you can find a place where you can work on a puzzle a little each day until it’s complete.
 You can catch up on your reading, too, for times when you want to be alone.

 And finally, enjoy the change in seasons.
 The days are shorter, but this is a great time to enjoy the outdoors, even from the warmth of the inside, so appreciate the beauty of winter.
 And remember, that spring is on its way!